NhatMinhPhan/Python-Assessment-Tool__-for-JSON-databases-/README.md

 Tutors will need to generate **TWO** Localhost tunnel, with [pinggy.io](https://pinggy.io/) for instance, to connect with the tutees directly from localhost.
 One is for the React development server, and the other is for the Flask development server.
 The JSON server preferably **should not** have its own Localhost tunnel.

 The .env files will presumably have to be adjusted according to the URLS of the Localhost tunnels.

+## Click Commands for the JSON database

+While the JSON server is running, you can interact with the JSON database by entering Click commands into the terminal (separate from the one running the servers).
+At the root directory of this project, enter `flask --app flask/flaskapp <click-command>`, swapping `<click-command>` with the following commands currently supported by this program:

+- `db-new`: This command creates or overwrites the `db.json` file in `flask/instance`.
+- `db-clearallanswers`: This command clears all submission data of every user, including their submitted code, their evaluation results and their overall average score.
+- `db-resetall`: This command resets the entire JSON database managed by `flask/instance/db.json`, clearing all user data and credentials (usernames, passwords, submissions, etc.).

 ## Additional Material: _plain_pyscripts_